Illusive7Man/WallaceTreeAdder/README.md

 ![Example](Capture.PNG)

-And those 5 steps (where the number of operands is greater than two) each have the time delay of one full-adder circuit.
+And those five steps (where the number of operands is greater than two) each have the time delay of one full-adder circuit.
 So the last addition is the slower part of the circuit.

 ### 2. How to get your own Wallace tree of 3-2 carry save adders?